TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-nexys4ddr/README.txt

 To simulate using Modelsim/Aldec and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

-  make vsim (only required if Modelsim/Aldec is used as simulator) make mig_series7 (only required if Xilinx MIG is enabled via xconfig) make soft make vsim-launch
+  make sim (only required if Modelsim/Aldec is used as simulator) make mig_7series (only required if Xilinx MIG is enabled via xconfig) make soft make sim-launch

 To simulate using Aldec Riviera use the following make targets: